Online Natural Dye Sources

 Seattle based company founded by Michele Wipplinger.
 Earthues has developed a line of extracts and other products from fair-trade sources around the world.
 They have conducted extensive laboratory testing and research and offer very reliable guidelines for natural dyeing procedures.

-Based in Wales, Helen Melvin has self-published a number of books on natural dyeing.
+Based in Wales, Helen Melvin has self-published a number of books on natural dyeing which you can purchase and download from her site.

 Australian eco-dyer India Flint’s website.